FreeRCT/FreeRCT/doc/data_format.rst

   tile is selected.
 Colour 181 means 'north corner', 182 means 'east corner', 184 means 'west corner', 185 means 'south corner', and 183 means 'entire tile'.
+- Cursor edge (49), cursor test tiles.
+Internal use.
+Like the Cursor test tiles, but for edges instead of corners.

 To do: Move the cursor tile to another position.